A steak on a white plate in a restaurant A steak on a white plate in a restaurant

 Daniel Sheppard

 For those who use mobility aids, have sensory impairments or other accessibility needs, finding the right restaurant in London can be challenging.
-This guide has been curated with accessibility in mind, taking into account factors such as step-free access, wheelchair accessibility, and disabled toilet facilities.
+This guide has been curated with accessibility in mind, taking into account factors such as step-free access, wheelchair accessibility, and toilet facilities.
 Whether you're in the mood for traditional British cuisine, international dishes, or something a little more exotic, this guide has got you covered.
 Get ready to indulge your taste buds and discover the best accessible restaurants in London!

 1. Accessible restaurants in London